 Emigration

-Many Dominicans have also left their own country in search of more economic chances, particularly for the United States and Spain.
+Many Dominicans have also left their own nation in pursuit of better economic possibilities, mostly in the United States and Spain.
 From this, they have grown sizable diaspora communities outside of their country.

 Education